prismaui/prismaui/packages/react/README.md

 To add the custom color variables to your CSS file, you can follow these steps:

-1. Open your CSS file (e.g., `styles.css`).
+1. Open your CSS file (e.g., `global.css`).

-2. Add the following CSS code to define the custom color variables:
+2. Add the following CSS code to your global CSS Variables:

 ```css
 :root {